naokazuterada/MarkdownTOC/README.md

 You can change your default setting in your [configuration](#configuration) with the key `defaults.remove_image`.

-### Excluded heading
+### Excluded headings

-You can exclude certain headings in the TOC by adding a special comment to the line before the heading, as shown below.
+You can exclude certain headings in the TOC by adding a special comment to the line above the line with the heading, as shown below.

 ```markdown
 <!-- MarkdownTOC:excluded -->